How to Implement Financial-Grade Security

 - Demonstration of Proof-of-Possession (DPoP): Sender constrained tokens with JWTs

 - Mutual TLS Sender Constrained Access Tokens: Sender constrained tokens with certificates

 Note, that PSD2 and related regulatory technical standards require the use of qualified certificates for identification of servers between payment service providers.
-Technical standardisation bodies such as the Berlin Group and FAPI emphasis or require the use of mutual TLS for client authentication and Certificate Bound Access Tokens in Open Banking.
+Technical standardization bodies such as the Berlin Group and FAPI emphasis or require the use of mutual TLS for client authentication and Certificate Bound Access Tokens in Open Banking.

 To quickly onboard new clients use the Dynamic Client Registration protocol that provides automatic processes for registering new clients in secure manner.

 System and Software Architecture